ScardyFluff/Fluff_Balloon_SuperstarSaga/updates/fluff_mlss/readme.txt

    - Minor coding and comment tweaks.

  Version 1.0.3 (5/19/2021)
-   - Fixed the link to my site.
+   - Fixed the link to My Ghost Hub.

+ Version 1.0.4 (1/20/2022)
+   - Added homeurl link.
+   - Added back the profile folder.
+   - Added link to font in readme.